rcsima7/tech-am-bootcamp/09-javascript-frontend-libraries/02-lab-liquid/README.md

 * Discount percentage is calculated based on `sale_price` and `price` fields
 * Don't show decimal points, eg. 23% not 23.16%

+__Note__: Facebook actually generates a handy virtual field called `discount_percent` automatically based on the `price` and `sale_price` values in a Feed.
+See our Knowledge Base [article](https://support.zd.smartly.io/hc/en-us/articles/360003588473) for more information under "Virtual fields".
+However, this is not usable in the Creative's field outside of Image Templates.

 ### 2. Client wants to show only first 20 characters of description